-"One size fits all" is good but also difficult to accomplish.
+"One size fits all", where 'fits' means 'can communicate correctly' is good but also difficult to accomplish and does not mean efficient.
 Before the network speed grew beyond 10 Mbps several years ago, TCP was almost a "One Size fits all" transport protocol.
-Now it is time to find other solutions for bulk data transfer in LFP networks.
-These solutions have different preconditions or assumption on underlying networks.
-Some protocols do not implement congestion control and can therefore only be used in private or QoSenabled networks.
+Now it is time to find other solutions for bulk data transfer in LFP networks and high demanding applications.
+These solutions have of course different preconditions or assumption on underlying networks and on the traffic condition.
+Some protocols do not implement congestion control and can therefore only be used in private or QoS-enabled networks.
 Other seem to be able to coexist with each other and with TCP traffic.